 As of June 2014, HubSpot’s reseller program has produced over 40% of its customers.
-VP of Sales Pete Caputa shares the company’s playbook for making that happen.
+VP of Sales Pete Caputa shares the company’s playbook for making a successful channel sales program.

 Table of Contents